 A financial guarantee may not be requested (in addition to the exceptions mentioned in Article 15(8) paragraph 3) for grants up to EUR 60 000.
 When the financial guarantee is required by the contract, the related expenditure constitutes an eligible cost of the action.
-The cost for issuing is a non-profit organisation, an organisation and maintaining a bank guarantee complying which has signed a framework partnership with the requirements of the contract is agreement with the European Commission, a considered to be incurred with relation to the government department or public body, unless implementation period of the contract, even if otherwise stipulated in the special conditions. maintained in place after the end of the implementation period.
+The cost for issuing and maintaining a bank guarantee complying with the requirements of the contract is considered to be incurred with relation to the implementation period of the contract, even if maintained in place after the end of the implementation period.

 In some cases a bank guarantee may be avoided by agreeing with the contracting authority at the contract preparation stage to adjust the amount of pre-financing.